Nandaka/PixivUtil2/readme.md

    file's extension is 'jpg', 'jpeg', 'png' or 'bmp'.
 Otherwise the inner text would simply be the url to the file.
 -> %text(non-article)%
-   This only works if the posts is a none-article type post.
+   This works for none-article type posts only.
    A 'div' token with its 'class' set to 'non-article text' and all paragraphs of text put in 'p' tokens as its children tokens.
 ```